A GOOD FIT

 A DIVERSE PEER GROUP

 Described as “highly individualistic and nontraditional,” many Indianapolis Fellows took unconventional paths to the classroom.
-They apply their rich life experiences – as surgeons, soldiers and foster parents – to a wide range of school settings, whether they’re teaching alternative education, adult education or anything in between.
+They apply their rich life experiences – as surgeons, soldiers and foster parents – to a wide range of school settings, whether they’re teaching early childhood education, adult education or anything in between.
+What has brought most Indianapolis Teaching Fellows to the program is their deep desire to impact their own community in Indianapolis—more than 75% of the 2017 cohort was from the state of Indiana.

 A BIGGER ROLE

 Fellows don’t just teach, they embrace a wider movement.
 “Education reform is a priority of state and local government.
-There’s an environment conducive to new ideas and open to new talent, with lots of brilliant minds coming together to solve educational equity problems,” said Fellow Brent Freeman.
+There’s an environment conducive to new ideas and open to new talent, with lots of brilliant minds coming together to solve educational equity problems,” said Alumni Brent Freeman, now Special Education Director of Indianapolis Public Schools.

 A VIBRANT CITY